Reduced basis approximation of parametric eigenvalue problems in presence of clusters and intersections: Numerical results for eigenvalue problems depending on one parameter

 \subsubsection{Results of the EVP considering $u_1+u_2+u_3$ in the snapshot matrix}

 We consider the snapshot matrix consisting $u_1 + u_2 + u_3$ column wise at the sample points and obtain first three smallest eigenvalues simultaneously using reduced order method.
 In Figure~\ref{FIGURE:17} we have shown the plot of third eigenvalues of ROM.
 It is observed that third eigenvalues of ROM is converging to the third eigenvalue of FEM.
 In Table~\ref{TABLE:7} we have reported the first, second, and third eigenvalues of ROM at six sample points.
-We note from Table~\ref{TABLE:7} that first three smallest eigenvalues have been computed simultaneously.
-As expected, third eigenvectors of ROM are same despite different number of POD basis functions, see Figure~\ref{FIGURE:18}.
+We have shown only the third eigenvalue of FEM but all the first three eigenvalues of ROM converge to the respective eigenvalue of FEM, which is evident from Figure~\ref{FIGURE:17a}.
+As expected, the third eigenvectors of ROM are the same despite different number of POD basis functions, see Figure~\ref{FIGURE:18}.

-From Table~\ref{TABLE:8} it is clear that relative error in the case when we considered $u_1$, $u_2$, and $u_3$ in the snapshot matrix, provides us with slightly better results than when considering $u_1 + u_2 + u_3$.
-However, the latter case is computationally cheaper.